Student Loan Repayment Pause:

 IRS DATA RETRIEVAL TOOL (IRS DRT) - UPDATE

-Beginning October 1, 2017, the IRS DRT will be available for students to use with the 2018-2019 FAFSA application.
+The IRS DRT is available for students to use when completing their FAFSA application.
 Additional security and privacy protections have been added to address identity theft concerns.
 Due to these concerns, tax information transferred from the IRS onto the FAFSA application won't be visible to applicants.
-Students will see "Transferred from the IRS" in the appropriate fields as shown below:

 Federal Pell Grant Program - Duration of Eligibility